Wide-band timing of GMRT discovered millisecond pulsars: Results

+The non-PTA pulsars show similar temporal DM variations for NB and WB analysis.
+No significant temporal variation in DM ($<$ $\pm$3$\sigma_{DM}$) is seen for the non-PTA pulsars except J1120$-$3618 (having $>$ $\pm$4$\sigma_{DM}$ variation of DM).
+Post-fit timing residual variations with MJD are also similar for NB and WB analysis for all the pulsars.

+ToAs are more precisely estimated in WB than NB timing in all the cases.
+The median improvement in ToA uncertainty from NB to WB analysis is $\sim1.4$ times both in band-3 and band-4, respectively.
+In WB analysis, the median ToA uncertainty for non-PTA pulsars lies in the range of 2$-$5 $\mu s$ both in band-3 and band-4.
+The ToA uncertainties for J1646$-$2142 and J2144$-$5237 are almost the same in band-3 and band-4.

+The median DM uncertainties are almost the same for NB and WB analysis both in band-3 and band-4.
+We achieve the median DM uncertainties in the order of 10$^{-4}$ and 10$^{-3}$ $\,pc~cm^{-3}$ in band-3 and band-4, respectively, using the WB timing.
+We find $\sim$8 and $\sim$4 times improvements in DM precision for J1646$-$2142 and J2144$-$5237, respectively, from band-4 to band-3.

+Number of eigenvectors ranges from 0-1 for non-PTA pulsars.
+The difference in median DM values from NB and WB analysis lies within $\pm1$ $\sigma_{DM}$.
+Thus median DM offsets between NB and WB timing are insignificant.
+We see negligible difference in ToA and DM uncertainties from coherently and incoherently dedispersed data sets of non-PTA pulsars.
+The increase of number of bins in coherently dedispersed profiles of non-PTA pulsars (requiring higher time resolution data) can possibly improve the DM and ToA precision.

-In Fig. \ref{model_parameters} we compare the long-term timing models of the four non-PTA pulsars from NB and WB timing analysis.
-We plot the differences of the fitted parameter values normalized by the uncertainties from the narrow-band timing model ($\sigma_{NB}$).
+From the timing fit, we achieve post-fit residual RMS (root-mean-square) of $<$ 10 $\mu$s for all the non-PTA pulsars from NB and WB analysis.
+The RMS of timing residuals is similar in NB and WB analysis.
+In the case of J1120$-$3618, we have accounted for the systematic increase in DM with time while fitting the model parameters.
+The precision of model parameters is similar in NB and WB timing. {In Fig. \ref{model_parameters} we compare the precision of fitted parameters of the timing models of the four non-PTA pulsars between NB and WB analysis}.
+We plot the differences of the fitted parameter values normalized by the uncertainties from the NB timing model ($\sigma_{NB}$).
 The error bars have a length of $\sigma_{WB}$/$\sigma_{NB}$.
-We find that the model difference of these two timing methods is within the $\pm$ 3-$\sigma$ of $\sigma_{NB}$ confirming generation of similar long-term timing models from both the techniques (i.e. NB or WB).
-Moreover, in general, WB timing is providing better precision for the fitted model parameters.
+We find that the model difference of these two timing methods is well within $\pm$ 3$\,\sigma_{NB}$ confirming generation of similar long-term timing models from both the techniques (i.e. NB or WB).\\*